-If you want to put your money into a cash ISA, keep an eye out for any short-term bonuses which boost the rate temporarily.
+If you want to put your money into a cash ISA, keep an eye out for any short-term bonuses which may boost the rate temporarily.
 If you do choose an account which offers a bonus, you’ll need to make a note in your diary of when it ends so that you can transfer your savings at that point if better rates are available elsewhere.
 Learn more about how ISAs work in our article Everything you need to know about ISAs.
 You can find the current best cash ISA rates in our article Best cash ISA rates – which cash ISAs pay the most interest?

 Give your pension a boost